thirteendian/react-springboot-compiler-tRPG-simulator/client/description/DiceRollingClientServerDesign_Yuxuan.md

 test2()//undefined
 ```

-To solve this problem, we can bind the function's to it's instantiation as following:
+To solve this problem, we can bind the function's to it's instantiation, or use "()=>" to define the function as
+following:

 ```js
 class A {